 Information for those affected by Prostate Cancer

-The PCFA Prostate Cancer Specialist Nursing Service is a new program to trial nurses in both Metropolitan and Regional Australia.
+The PCFA Prostate Cancer Specialist Nursing Service places nurses in selected hospitals across Australia as part of a national program.
 The nurses will be working in hospitals and with teams who provide care to men with prostate cancer.

-The information included below is to answer commonly asked questions about the service, how it will work and how it will be accessible.
+The information included below is to answer commonly asked questions about the service, how it works and how it can be accessed.

 Nurses are employed in the following hospitals:

 - Canberra Hospital